therealyingtong/hawk-pack/README.md

 cargo test
 ```

 See the `trait VectorStore` for the interface that the external store must provide.
+Check out the `examples` module.